 Much like the Pacific Coast Highway in Northern California, Oregon’s coastline doesn’t disappoint.
 Whether it’s raining or sunny, the massive rock formations scattered about the ocean are mesmerizing as gigantic waves crash into them again and again.
 You’ll find plenty of places to pull over for a closer look or to hike down to beaches.
 Initially I thought I would be at a disadvantage traveling north.
 Turns out that it really didn’t matter much at all.

 One tip – stop into the state’s visitor center as you arrive in Oregon and pick up a “points of interest” checklist.
-You’ll have an easy one page guide to every mile marker in the state on Highway 101.
+You’ll have an easy one page guide to the best places in Oregon along every mile marker on Highway 101.
 I used this thing extensively!
+If this is your first time visiting Oregon – this will be a life saver!

 You don’t need to drive the entire Oregon coast if you’re short on time.
 Let’s be honest – the rocks and beaches all pretty much start to look the same after a few days.
 If time is not an issue, certainly knock yourself out and see it all!